 A responsible tester is like being the driver of an automobile or the pilot-in-command of an aircraft.

-A helper is someone who contributes to the testing without taking responsibility for the quality of the work AS testing.
-In other words, if a responsible tester asks someone to do something simple to press a button, the helper may press the button without worrying about whether that has actually helped fulfill the mission of testing.
-Helpers should not be confused with inexperienced or low-skilled people.
-Helpers may be very skilled or have little skill.
+A supporting tester is someone who contributes to the testing without taking responsibility for the quality of the work AS testing.
+In other words, if a responsible tester asks someone to do something simple to press a button, the supporting tester may press the button without worrying about whether that has actually helped fulfill the mission of testing. supporting testers should not be confused with inexperienced or low-skilled people.
+Supporting testers may be very skilled or have little skill.
 A senior architect who comes in to do testing might be asked to test part of the product and find interesting bugs without being expected to explain or defend his strategy for doing that.
 It’s the responsible tester whose job it is to supervise people who offer help and evaluate the degree to which their work is acceptable.

-Beta testing is testing that is done entirely by helpers.
+Beta testing is testing that is done entirely by supporting testers.
 Without responsible testers in the mix, it is not possible to evaluate in any depth what was achieved.
 One good way to use beta testers is to have them organized and engaged by one or more responsible testers.

 A leader is someone whose responsibility is to foster and maintain the project conditions that make good testing possible; and to train, support, and evaluate responsible testers.
 There are at least two kinds of leader, a test lead and a test manager.
 The test manager is a test lead with the additional responsibilities of hiring, firing, performance reviews, and possibly budgeting.

 In any situation where a leader is responsible for testing and yet has no responsible testers on his team, the leader IS the acting responsible tester.
-A leader surrounded by helpers is the responsible tester for that team.
+A leader surrounded by supporting testers would be the responsible tester for that team.